dbak91/AdvProg2/AdvProgFolder/README.txt

 4.
 Problem:       Loading Airport Analysis is too slow
-Reason:        Multiple handles to DataBase
+Reason:        Multiple handles to Database
 Circumvention: Ensure there is no connections or file handles on the databse (windows or prior run) e.g. 'taskkill /F /IM javaw.exe' or 'java.exe'.
                Close background processes and ensure system is efficiently running.
 Check OneDrive as always!
 6.